MaterializeInc/materialize/doc/user/content/self-managed/_index.md

       * To include custom configuration, you can:

-        - *Recommended:* Create or edita a YAML file (such as the sample `values.yaml` file located in the `materialize/misc/helm-charts/operator/` directory) that specifies the values for the parameters and then install the chart with the `-f`
+        - *Recommended:* Create or edit a YAML file (such as the sample `values.yaml` file located in the `materialize/misc/helm-charts/operator/` directory) that specifies the configuration values and then install the chart with the `-f`
           flag:

           ```shell